shpaw415/frame-master-plugin-tailwind/README.md

 type TailwindPluginProps = {
   inputFile: string; // Path to your Tailwind input CSS file
-  outputFile: string; // Path where compiled CSS will be output
+  outputFile: string; // Path where compiled CSS will be output };
-  watch: string[]; // Array of directories to watch for changes };
 ```